Heart disease. This is often caused by an extra buildup of plaque on the inner wall of a blood vessel

 for diabetes-related complications.
 This includes heart attack, stroke, kidney failure,

 Dental disease.
-Gum (periodontal) disease happens more often in people with diabetes.
+Gum (periodontal) disease affects about 22% of people with diabetes.

 Eye disease or blindness (retinopathy or glaucoma).
 Diabetes is the leading cause of new cases of blindness among adults between ages